LeeIsaac1201/freeCodeCamp/JavaScript Algorithms and Data Structures Certification/README.md

 ### 1. Palindrome Checker
 - **Description:** A function that checks if a given string is a palindrome.
-- **Objective:** Practise JavaScript algorithms and string manipulation.
+- **Objective:** Practice JavaScript algorithms and string manipulation.
 - **Features:**
   - Validates whether a given string is a palindrome.
   - Ignores punctuation, case, and spacing.